 .gitignore file.
 This is because this data should not be included in your repository.

-Additionally you are able to use different keys on different environments. (e.g. test bot platform account on your local
+Additionally, you can use different keys in different environments. (e.g., test bot platform account on your local

 In this boilerplate there is an example file included called